Hrushi11/32_Descent-Gradient/README.md

 # 32 Descent Gradient
 ## _VIIT Hackathon DevCup 2022_

-This is our Submission for the VIIT Hackathon.
-DevCup 2022.
+This is our Submission for the VIIT Hackathon, DevCup 2022.

 - **Domain-Name:** Healthcare
 - **Problem Statement:** Multi-Disease Prediction